Custom camera implementation in Unity —— External frame data source

 Frame rate range

-Physical camera extrinsic parameters
+Physical camera extrinsics

-Session start and stop
+Session startup and shutdown

 - FrameSource.OnSessionStart(ARSession):

-Handle session start event
+Handle session startup event

 Effective when this frame source is selected during session assembly.

-Handle session stop event
+Handle session shutdown event

 Effective when this frame source is selected during session assembly.